mayank-phadke/android-multinotepad/README.md

 # Multi Note Pad App
 A notepad where users can add notes with a title and some description.
 The app will display a list of all the notes the user has added sorter by time of creation/updation.
 The user can delete a note by long pressing.
+Developed in Android Studio.

 Created by [Mayank Phadke](https://mayank-phadke.github.io/)